ritterim/rimdev-blog/_posts/2019-03-06-welcome-new-hire-getting-started-in-frontend-at-rimdev.md

 ### Open Source

 We love Open Source, from [things we've made](https://rimdev.io/open-source/), to contributing to community projects and [Hacktoberfest](https://hacktoberfest.digitalocean.com/).
 Everyone on the team uses their personal GitHub account to build your community footprint.
-Some of our projects are private, although we keep many public where we can so your contributions are yours.
+Some of our projects are private, although we keep much public in an effort to show your contributions.

 ### Ongoing